swkkd/gowebapi/docs/AssetServerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AssetServerGetUnitClasses**
-> ItemsUnitClass AssetServerGetUnitClasses(ctx, webId, optional)
+> ItemsUnitClass AssetServerGetUnitClasses(a.client.ctx, webId, optional)
 Retrieve a list of all unit classes on the specified Asset Server.

 ### Required Parameters